 Dairy contains calcium, therefore dairy is good for bones.

-Nice idea, but it doesn’t work that way.
+Nice idea, but it doesn’t work like that.
 A recent large meta-analysis shows that milk-drinkers do not have better bones.
 In fact, some research shows that milk-drinkers may actually have worse bones.
 That makes sense when we consider that dairy is inflammatory, and that inflammation is a major cause of osteoporosis.

 There are plenty of other sources of calcium including green vegetables, almonds, salmon with bones, and of course: Goat and sheep dairy products.